 Her younger sister got in on the weirdness, and assisted in the creation of some really, REALLY bad renditions of her favorite nursery rhymes, original songs and commercials, and even worse examples of what she thought a corny radio personality might sound like in the 90′s.
 If it was hot in 93′ and 94′…she tried it!

 Fast forward to 2008.
 She graduates from college with a degree in Psychology.
 Although her family is pushing her to go to grad school, she wanted to explore other options.
 Eventually she decided to go to Globe University to study the Music biz…but she needed more money.
-While looking for funding, she came across an internet advertisement about a competition called ‘You wanna be a DJ?” that Brown College was hosting.
+While looking for funding, she came across an internet advertisement about a competition called ‘You wanna be a DJ?” that Brown College and The Conclave was hosting.
 She entered and won both rounds: a cameo appearance on 93x, and a full scholarship to The Broadcast Center in Saint Louis, MO.
 After a year of hunger and home-sickness, she returned to the Twin Cities to intern at Salem Communications, KFAI, and MPR…but she really, REALLY wanted to get into KMOJ.

 It took a year to get a callback from Ms. Georgia who (in all honesty) was looking for someone who could do video production.
 After 3 months interning all over the station, October 2012 was when Sanni first opened the mic Overnites.
 You could say the rest is history…but that would imply that the story ends there…it doesn’t.
 This is DEFINITELY only the beginning…

 In addition to entertaining every 3rd shift worker in the Twin Cities, Sanni is also KMOJ’s Social Media and Web Director.
-Her work in the community includes service as a Host for “SPNN’s Forum,” and the Director of Technology with Minnesota’s Alliance for Women in media’s Board of Directors.
+Her work in the community includes service as a Host for “SPNN’s Forum,” and the Director of Technology with Minnesota’s Alliance for Women in Media’s Board of Directors.
 Sanni also PASSIONATELY devotes her time to youth in the metro area as a Behavioral Therapist with the Minnesota Autism Center.

 Got a taboo topic you’d like to hear on the air?
 Contact Sanni at email@example.com!
 The more taboo, the better!